MicrosoftDocs/minecraft-creator/creator/Documents/AddCustomItems.md

 }
 ```

-If you do not want a default color you can leave the "default_color" off and the texture will be the same as if you did not
-have the component until it is dyed.
+If you do not want a default color you can leave the "default_color" off and the texture will be the same as if you did not have the component until it is dyed.

 For the icon to be dyed correctly. you need to provide a grayscale .tga version of your icon image.
 To do this, make a copy of the .png file, change the extension to .tga, and then change the configuration to grayscale.

-Hint: You can use the icon graphics from the previous section: [**Chestplate Resource Pack/textures/items**](/creator/Documents/AddCustomItems.md#chestplate-resource-packtexturesitems).
+Hint: You can use the icon graphics from the previous section.

 **Dyeable Custom Chestplate Resource Pack:**